Last update: September 9, 2021

 Emerald Cruises – First sailing was on the Douro, Portugal, on July 30.

 European Waterways – Restarted on July 12, 2020.
 In 2021, the first sailing was L’Art de Vivre in Burgundy on June 27, followed on July 11 by Finesse, Renaissance, Anjodi and Panache in France, Magna Carta on the Thames and Spirit of Scotland on the Caledonian Canal.
-In Italy, La Bella Vita is due to begin sailing on August 1 – the same day that Shannon Princess restarts in Ireland.
+In Italy, La Bella Vita began sailing on August 1 – the same day that Shannon Princess restarted in Ireland.

 Hapag-Lloyd Cruises – Restarted on July 31, 2020.
 The line began a Canary Islands season on December 4.